mkirchner/hamt/README.md

 In order to facilitate memory management for tables (aka the internal nodes), `libhamt` defines a set of helper functions.
-Each of these functions takes a `HamtAllocator` and calls the user-supplied allocation, re-allocation and deallocation functions as appropriate.
+Each of these functions takes a `hamt_allocator` and calls the user-supplied allocation, re-allocation and deallocation functions as appropriate.

 We start by defining a simple memory abstraction (it would also be correct to use real functions